10 great Rock pieces to play on the drums

 John Lennon and Paul McCartney had written it in 4/4 time, but Joe Cocker recorded in a 3/4 waltz rhythm.
 In his studio version, you can hear Led Zeppelin’s Jimmy Page on the guitar, Procul Harum’s BJ Wilson on the drums, and a Gospel choir singing the backing vocals.

 This success forever marked the singer’s career.
 Check out the drum scores of “With a Little Help From My Friends” in several levels and play accompanied by the Tomplay professional recording.

 During the summer of 1966, Jimi Hendrix played at the Café Wha? in New York with his then group.

 Chas Chandler, the bassist with the Animals, in the process of converting to become a band manager, was present at the performance.
 At this time, he was obsessed by a song, an American popular ballad written by Billy Roberts and covered unsuccessfully by many artists: “Hey Joe”.

 He was looking for the perfect artist to record the song, which tells the story of a man running away to Mexico after having killed his unfaithful wife and her lover.

 Hendrix performed “Hey Joe” on stage that day.
-Chandler completely fell under the charm of Hendrix’ talent and style, who was already playing solo guitar with his teeth.
+Chandler completely fell under the charm of Hendrix’s talent and style, who was already playing solo guitar with his teeth.

-The next day, Chandler organised a trip to London in order to have the song recorded, which launched the career of the Black Elvis beyond the shores of America.
+The next day, Chandler organized a trip to London in order to have the song recorded, which launched the career of the Black Elvis beyond the shores of America.

 Check out the Tomplay scores of “Hey Joe” for the drums in several levels and play accompanied by the high-quality play-along recording.
 You can improvise thanks to the TomImprov scores included and take advantage of the many other Tomplay functions.